To turn on Gateway Firewall select the Settings tab. Click TURN ON for the Tier-1 or Tier-0 gateway firewall you want to activate.

 - Click the gear icon to configure the following policy settings:

-Settings Description TCP Strict A TCP connection begins with a three-way handshake (SYN, SYN-ACK, ACK), and typically ends with a two-way exchange (FIN, ACK).
-In certain circumstances, the firewall may not see the three-way handshake for a particular flow (i.e. due to asymmetric traffic).
-By default, the firewall does not enforce the need to see a three-way handshake, and will pick-up sessions that are already established.
-TCP strict can be enabled on a per section basis to turn off mid-session pick-up, and enforce the requirement for a three-way handshake.
-When enabling TCP strict mode for a particular firewall policy and using a default ANY-ANY Block rule, packets that do not complete the three-way handshake connection requirements and that match a TCP-based rule in this policy section are dropped.
-Strict is only applied to stateful TCP rules, and is enabled at the gateway firewall policy level.
+Settings Description TCP Strict By default, gateway firewall operates in strict TCP mode.
+TCP Strict is only applied to stateful TCP rules, and is enabled at the gateway firewall policy level.
 TCP strict is not enforced for packets that match a default ANY-ANY Allow which has no TCP service specified.
-Stateful A stateful firewall monitors the state of active connections, and uses this information to determine which packets to allow through the firewall.
-Locked The policy can be locked to prevent multiple users from making changes to the same sections.
+Stateful By default, stateful is turned on.
+A stateful firewall monitors the state of active connections, and uses this information to determine which packets to allow through the firewall.
+Locked By default, locked is tuned off.
+The policy can be locked to prevent multiple users from making changes to the same sections.
 When locking a section, you must include a comment.

 - Select a policy section and click Add Rule.

 - Enter a name for the rule.
-IPv4, IPv6, and multicast addresses are supported.
+IPv4, and IPv6 addresses are supported.

 - In the Sources column, click the edit icon and select the source of the rule.
-See Add a Group for more information.
+Groups with Active Directory members can be used for the source box of an IDFW rule.
+See Add a Group.

 - In the Destinations column, click the edit icon and select the destination of the rule.
 If not defined, the destination matches any.
-See Add a Group for more information.
+See Add a Group.

-- In the Profiles column, click the edit icon and select a context profile, or click Add New Context Profile.
-See Context Profiles.
+- For Tier-1 gateways, in the Profiles column, click the edit icon and select a context profile, or L7 Access Profile.
+Or, create new profiles.
+See Profiles.

-- Context profiles are not supported on tier-0 gateway firewall policy.
+- Context profiles and L7 access profiles are not supported on tier-0 gateway firewall policy.

-- Gateway firewall rules do not support context profiles with FQDN attributes or other sub attributes.
+- Gateway firewall rules do not support context profiles with attribute type Domain (FQDN) Name.

 - Click Apply.